30 Things Your Dog Wishes You Knew

 You shouldn’t leave me alone all the time

 I understand that you probably work and you’re busy, but I get bored easily.
 Consider taking me to doggy daycare or bringing in a dog sitter a few times per week.
 And also make sure to give me plenty of lovin’ once you get home!
+Make sure you also know about these signs that your dog wants some alone time.

 I don’t feel guilty, even if you think I look like it